-First, Backtracks’ head motion and gesture detection technology captures data from AirPods Pro and Apple device sensors.
+First, Backtracks’ head motion and gesture detection technology captures data from AirPods and Apple device sensors.
 This data is then layered in audio analytics that are processed by Backtracks’ audio and podcast analytics web services.

 The Backtracks Native SDK also includes functionality for user activity detection.
 This feature makes use of the sensors in phones and watches to capture analytics and data.
 Backtracks collects data in a privacy-first manner compliant with GDPR and CCPA, without using the camera or any personally identifiable user data, so that information security and user privacy remain intact.

 All of these capabilities can be combined with the existing capabilities of the Backtracks Native SDK, including:

 - Detecting plays, pauses, listening time, content completion, engagement rates, etc.